nnhai1991/android-interview-questions/CORE_ANDROID.md

 * Explain `Activity` and `Fragment` lifecycle.
 (Complete diagram [GitHub](https://github.com/xxv/android-lifecycle), simplified diagram for [Activity](https://developer.android.com/guide/components/activities/activity-lifecycle.html#alc), [Fragment](https://developer.android.com/guide/components/fragments.html#Lifecycle)), [Activity lifecycle](https://blog.mindorks.com/android-activity-lifecycle) and [Fragments lifecycle](https://blog.mindorks.com/android-fragments-and-its-lifecycle)

 * What are "launch modes"?
 [MindOrks](https://blog.mindorks.com/android-activity-launchmode-explained-cbc6cf996802)
+  - Launch modes allow you to define how a new instance of an activity is associated with the current task.
+You can define different launch modes in two ways:

+    - Using the manifest file: When you declare an activity in your manifest file, you can specify how the activity should associate with tasks when it starts.
+    - Using Intent flags: When you call startActivity(), you can include a flag in the Intent that declares how (or whether) the new activity should associate with the current task.
+  - A task is a collection of activities that users interact with when performing a certain job.
+The activities are arranged in a stack—the back stack)—in the order in which each activity is opened

 #### Fragments

 * What is `Fragment`?
 [MindOrks](https://blog.mindorks.com/android-fragments-and-its-lifecycle)